PLEASE SHARE ELECTRONICALLY ♻ DO

 The

-Catholic Church — I was raised Catholic, so I’m pretty familiar with their
+Catholic Church — I was raised Catholic, so I’m pretty

-already boycotted them for the thousands of sexual abuse cases that finally
+case you haven’t already boycotted them for the

-came to light, look again at the church’s long history of missionaries that
+thousands of sexual abuse cases that finally came to light, look again at the

-spread the idea that birth control is evil.
+is evil.
 (Why?
-To make more evangelists, of
+To make more evangelists, of course...to win the stupid religion

-course...to win the stupid religion game.)
-Remember that population growth is
+game.)
+Remember that population growth is the #1 “engine” behind our

-the #1 “engine” behind our unprecedented CO₂ emissions.
+unprecedented CO₂ emissions.

 d.